thehughhefner/Arcade_Offset/README.md

 Below is a video tutorial on how to install and run [arcade_offset_update.sh](https://github.com/atrac17/Arcade_Offset/blob/main/arcade_offset_update.sh).
 It can be run from **SSH** or on you **MiSTer**.

 Just simply download the script by clicking `code` and choose `zip` file.
 Extract the file named `arcade_offset_update.sh` and place it in `media/fat/Scripts/`.

-You can also download the scipt [here](https://drive.google.com/file/d/1Hhsf-BD1aiGi2LsCulbkOaQYdRR6ywvd/view?usp=sharing).
+You can also download the scipt **[here](https://drive.google.com/file/d/1Hhsf-BD1aiGi2LsCulbkOaQYdRR6ywvd/view?usp=sharing)**.
+If you are unable to run **secure** scripts, please us the following script from **[here](https://drive.google.com/file/d/105bayJiLCcWuSHFkvkzZHO9mMfSBL6zX/view?usp=sharing)**.

 <details>
 <summary>
-<b>Script Installation</b>
+<b>Script Download</b>
 </summary>

 ![Picture](https://user-images.githubusercontent.com/32810066/123520704-e79dc800-d67f-11eb-97c2-86bcd0ab6b87.png)

 </details>

-Uncollapse the video below to view the tutorial.
+Uncollapse the video below to view the tutorial on how to run the script(s).
+Also, I've included an example of the error if you are encountering issues with --cacert.

 <details>
 <summary>